sdmoir/concurrentai-core/CONTRIBUTING.md

 ## Submitting a Pull Request

+We are using [GitHub flow](https://guides.github.com/introduction/flow/) as our branching strategy (minimal structure with changes branched off of `main`).

+All external changes should be created from a [personal fork](https://guides.github.com/activities/forking/) of concurrentai/concurrentai-core, and then submitted as a pull request.

+When creating your PR:
-- When creating your PR, target the `master` branch
+- Make sure to target the `main` branch
-- Once tests are passing, request a review from a [Concurrent.ai team member](https://github.com/orgs/concurrentai/people)
+- Include a descriptive summary of the change, a link to any issue associated with the change, etc.
+- Make sure that all tests are passing

+Happy coding!